 Publication ethics, responsibilities, and malpractice statement

 Author responsibilities and malpractice statement come from „Responsible research publication: international standards for authors“ by Elizabeth Wager & Sabine Kleinert:

 - The research being reported should have been conducted in an ethical and responsible manner and should comply with all relevant legislation.

 - Authors should present their results clearly, honestly, and without fabrication, falsification or inappropriate data manipulation.

 - Authors should strive to describe their methods clearly and unambiguously so that their findings can be confirmed by others.

 - Authors should adhere to publication requirements that the submitted work is original, is not plagiarized, and has not been published elsewhere.

 - Authors should take collective responsibility for the submitted and published work.

 - The authorship of research publications should accurately reflect individuals’ contributions to the work and its reporting.

 - Funding sources and relevant conflicts of interest should be disclosed.

-- Authors must report any errors they discover in their manuscript.
+- Authors must report any content errors they discover in their article.

-- Authors must send the manuscript that is not currently being considered for publication elsewhere.
+- Authors must send the article that is not currently being considered for publication elsewhere.

-- Authors confirm that they obtained written permission required to include any copyrighted material in the manuscript.
+- Authors confirm that they obtained written permission required to include any copyrighted material in the article.

 - Authors confirm that they agree and they have the permission of their employer to publish under the Creative Commons license in Hradec Economic Days or Hradecké ekonomické dny series.

-- Authors must provide on the editor demand the raw data in connection with a paper for editorial review, and should be prepared to provide public access to it, if practicable, and should, in any event, be prepared to retain such data for a reasonable time after publication.
+- Authors must provide on the editor demand the raw data in connection with a paper for editorial review.

 Reviewer responsibilities and malpractice statement come from „COPE Ethical Guidelines for Peer Reviewers“ by COPE:

-- Reviewers should respect the confidentiality of peer review and not reveal any details of the manuscript or its review, during or after the peer-review process, beyond those that are released by the proceedings edition.
+- Reviewers should respect the confidentiality of peer review and not reveal any details of the article or its review, during or after the peer-review process, beyond those that are released by the series.

 - Reviewers should not use information obtained during the peer-review process for their own or any other person’s or organization’s advantage, or to disadvantage or discredit others.